dakanji/G2Project/lib/markdown/Readme.md

 *	Fixed a small mistake that could cause the parser to retain an invalid state related to parsing links across multiple runs.
-This was never observed (that I know of), but it's still worth fixing.
+This was never observed (that I know of), but it is still worth fixing.

 Copyright and License